danielrcollins1/OED-Expanded/x-campaign-material.md

 #### Resources
 The above rules assume groups are carrying food and water for their journey, supplemented with light foraging.
 If a party runs out of resources, they suffer the effects below.

-**Lack of Water**: Once you have gone 24 hours without water, you have a 50% chance each hour to suffer 1 point of damage (1d3 is engaging in strenuous activity).
-You also suffer 1d6 damage per day without water and must additionally save vs death or suffer -1d6 Strength.
+**Lack of Water**: You suffer 1d6 damage per day without water and must additionally save vs death or suffer -1d6 Strength.

 **Lack of Food**: You have a 50% chance each day without food to suffer 1 point of damage (1d3 if engaging in strenuous activity).
 You also suffer 1d6 damage per week without food and must additionally save vs death or suffer -1d6 Strength.